jenkinsci/folder-properties-plugin/README.md

 #### SCM Step in Freestyle Jobs

-Starting with version 1.2, Freestyle jobs can also use folder properties to **define SCM parameters** —e.g. By defining an `SCM_URL` property pointing to the Git repository and a `BRANCH_SELECTOR` property pointing to the branch, tag or commit to be checked out:
+Freestyle jobs can also use folder properties to **define SCM parameters** — e.g. By defining an `SCM_URL` property pointing to the Git repository and a `BRANCH_SELECTOR` property pointing to the branch, tag or commit to be checked out:

 ![](docs/images/freestyle-example-scm-1.png)